galenbunting/Reading-Machines/2019-01-23-bibliographic-WHAT-IS-A-BOOK.md

 aesthetic analyses, study of political impacts, understanding of social values, and discussion of cultural practices.
 This theory would acknowledge that, since
 "bibliography was established on the basis of western cultural book practices, its analytic and descriptive methods need to be rethought to serve a broader range of types and modes of communication."
-Therefore, the challenge Drucker presents to us is to think about what a future history of the book might appear if we began by formulating inclusion of New World writing such as indigenous glyphs, signs, quipu, and wampum as cornerstones of bibiographic study, not reifying the codex as the cornerstone of the history of books.
+Therefore, the challenge Drucker presents to us is to think about what a future history of the book might appear if we began by formulating inclusion of New World writing such as indigenous glyphs, signs, quipu, and wampum as cornerstones of bibliographic study, not reifying the codex as the cornerstone of the history of books.